alvaro-frank/3d-bpp/README.md

 This will start the MLflow server at **http://127.0.0.1:5000** by default.

 What is Logged?
-Every time you run make train, a new experiment run is created logging:
+Every time you run `make train`, a new experiment run is created logging:

 **Metrics**:
 - `volume_utilization`: % of bin volume filled.